-We construct an \textit{Expert} dataset of $1,500$ trajectories using a well-trained GFlowNet policy, simulating data that would otherwise be collected by a domain expert.
-It is important to clarify that we adopt GFlowNet-generated datasets not because our approach requires them, but because they provide a controlled and reproducible way to simulate realistic scenarios in which data arises from behavior policies of different optimality levels.
-This strategy is also common in the offline reinforcement learning community~\citep{Fu2020D4RLDF,Gulcehre2020RLUB}.
-As demonstrated in the Section~\ref{sec:bioseq}, TD-GFN also delivers compelling results on a real-world dataset.
-A more detailed discussion on this topic, as well as an analysis of trajectory structure's value, is provided in Appendix~\ref{apd:discussion}.
+We construct an \textit{Expert} dataset comprising $1,500$ trajectories using a well-trained GFlowNet policy to simulate data typically collected by domain experts.
+We adopt GFlowNet-generated datasets to provide a controlled and reproducible environment for simulating behavior policies with different optimality levels.
+This strategy is standard within the offline reinforcement learning community~\citep{Fu2020D4RLDF,Gulcehre2020RLUB}.
+As demonstrated in Section~\ref{sec:bioseq}, TD-GFN also delivers compelling results on real-world data.
+We provide a more detailed discussion of this approach and an analysis of the value of trajectory structure in Appendix~\ref{apd:discussion}.

-As shown in Figure~\ref{fig:grid}(a), TD-GFN demonstrates superior sample efficiency.
-It identifies all $16$ modes with under $5,000$ state visits—a \textbf{six-fold} improvement over baselines—and converges to the lowest \textit{Empirical L1 Error} more than twice as fast as the next best method, COFlowNet.
-A complete analysis of the other baselines can be found in Appendix~\ref{apd:baselines}.
+As illustrated in Figure~\ref{fig:grid}, TD-GFN exhibits superior sample efficiency.
+It identifies all $16$ modes with fewer than $5,000$ state visits, which represents a \textbf{six-fold} improvement over baselines.
+Furthermore, it converges to the lowest \textit{Empirical L1 Error} over twice as fast as the most competitive baseline, COFlowNet.
+We include a comprehensive analysis of the other baselines in Appendix~\ref{apd:baselines}.

-\paragraph{Robustness to Dataset Uncertainty.} We first assess the robustness of TD-GFN under dataset uncertainty by introducing greater variability in the training data.
+\textbf{Robustness to Dataset Uncertainty.}\, We first assess the robustness of TD-GFN under dataset uncertainty by introducing greater variability in the training data.
 In the \textit{Mixed} setting, we augment the \textit{Expert} dataset with an equal number of trajectories generated by a random policy similar to \citet{hong2023harnessing,cao2024offline}, thereby introducing noise.
 In another setting, we significantly reduce the number of available trajectories—using only one-tenth of the original dataset—to simulate data scarcity as an additional source of uncertainty~\citep{depeweg2018decomposition}.

-As shown in Figure~\ref{fig:grid}, TD-GFN performs robustly under both types of uncertainty.
-It consistently models the target distribution more accurately and finds high-reward modes significantly faster than baseline methods.
+As illustrated in Figure~\ref{fig:grid_noise}, TD-GFN demonstrates strong resilience under both conditions.
+It consistently models the target distribution more accurately and identifies high-reward modes significantly faster than baseline methods.
 These results emphasize TD-GFN's ability to maintain performance in the presence of noisy and limited data.
 Appendix~\ref{apd:few} provide additional evaluations under extreme data scarcity.